-I spent hours upon hours creating art throughout my early and later childhood in the rather mundane Chicago burbs.
+I spent hours upon hours creating art throughout my childhood and tweens in the slightly mundane Chicago burbs.
 At some point I discovered girls, music, alcohol, and how much fun it was to mix all those things together with good friends.
-Eventually my creative toolbox saw little light of day, collecting dust in a closet as I went about instead creating the memories that old age loves to rummage through with a chuckle and shake of the head.
+Eventually my creative toolbox saw little light of day, collecting dust in a closet as I went about instead creating the memories that old age loves to rummage through with a chuckle.

 After moving to Florida and feeling a kind of rebirth, I found myself filling pages of sketchbooks once again.
 A few sketches matured into finished works and my job as a professional picture framer allowed me to properly display them at several art shows which was surprisingly, to this introvert, enjoyable.
 When my beautiful baby girl arrived I even quit my job for a bit to be a daycare-daddy-artist.